 Let’s move on.

 My Mister (Naui Ajusshi) – Korean TV series on Netflix

-When I find something cool which resonates with me, I wanna be able to share it. -And My Mister is just such a thing.
+When I find something cool that resonates with me, I wanna be able to share it. -And My Mister is just such a thing.

 It’s a Korean drama about a guy whose world is crumbling around him.
-He’s depressed, and is falling deeper with every new f#*ked up situation he has to deal with.
+He’s depressed and is falling deeper with every new f#*ked up situation he has to endure.

 There’s also this girl who works at his office.
-And her existence is actually more grim than his own.
+But her existence is actually grimmer than his own.

 However, the two are separated by how they channel their despair;

 One (tries) to take the high road, while the other takes the low.

 - the motivations behind cruel and kind actions